Research the EU AI Act

 Cite the Act to the article.
 Classify high-risk systems in seconds.
 Ready for the 2 August 2026 deadline.

-Built for AI Act compliance.
+Built for the AI Act.
 Ready for the deadline.

 €35M or 7% max fine, Article 99